* Roger Burnley to succeed Sean Clarke as CEO on Jan. 1

 Burnley, a former Sainsbury's executive, re-joined Asda in October 2016, three months after Clarke moved from Walmart China to lead the UK business.

-Asda said it was always intended that Clarke would step down after about 18 months in the top job.
+Asda said it was always intended that Clarke, a 21-year Walmart troubleshooter who has also worked in Japan and Canada, would step aside after around 18 months in the top job.

 Roger was purposefully brought back to Asda to partner with Sean ahead of the transition to Roger taking up the position of CEO," said Dave Cheesewright, CEO of Walmart International.